mtl-brainhack-school-2019/rwickens-sMRI-PET/README.md

 ### Project medium

-I will present these jupyter notebooks in a lab meeting and provide them to the lab via Github.
+I will present these jupyter notebooks in a lab meeting and provide all documents on Github.

 -------------------------------------